JavaScript and Cryptocurrency Applications

 return (

 After setting up the user interface, the next step is to integrate the wallet with the blockchain.
-This is where JavaScript libraries like Web3.js come into play.
+That is where JavaScript libraries like Web3.js come into play.
 Web3.js allows the wallet to communicate with a blockchain network, enabling it to perform transactions and query blockchain data.

 For example, to send Ether using Web3.js, you would use the following code: